kylelmiller/movieaugur/README.md

 * More like this
   * Given an item id and object type return a list of item ids that are similar to that item
   * This could be added with:
-    * New MLT service
+    * New MLT Flask service
-    * ElasticSearch backend
+    * ElasticSearch
     * Kafka connect sink from the item metadata topic
 * User Interaction History
   * What has the user interacted with recently.
 Could be used to filter out results from other services.
   * This could be added with:
-    * New interaction history service
+    * New interaction history gRPC service
-    * Postgres backend
+    * Postgres
     * Kafka connect sink from user interactions topic
 * Content filtering recommendation model
   * Another way to recommend items.
 Instead of relying on a collabrative model, this relies on a user's past consumption